andriilazebnyi/static-server-example/README.md

 Node static server example
 ==========================

-NodeJS http server to server static files.
+NodeJS http server that serves static files.

 By default serves files from `./public` folder.
 See `index.js` for details.